-Conflict of interest How the conflict of interest could influence our or Forsyth Barr Limited's investment decisions How the conflict of interest is managed the funds, or have personal relationships or outside business interests that give rise to non-work duties or interests relevant to the issuer of those financial products. when they otherwise might not have. business interests and any other relevant conflicts of interest, and their investment decisions are monitored in light of those disclosures.
-In addition see the general policies and procedures below.
+Conflict of interest How the conflict of interest could influence our or Forsyth Barr Limited's investment decisions How the conflict of interest is managed In addition see the general policies and procedures below.
 Many of the directors and senior managers within the Forsyth Barr Group are shareholders of Forsyth Barr Group Limited, our parent company.
 Shareholders may receive dividends from Forsyth Barr Group Limited, and the value of their shares may increase, depending on the overall financial performance of the group.
 This means that the Forsyth Barr employees making the investment decisions for the funds could be encouraged to transact in a manner that financially advantages entities in the Forsyth Barr group of companies to the detriment of investors in the funds.
 See above for how particular conflicts of interest for the Forsyth Barr employees making investment decisions are managed, and the general policies and procedures below.